 - COMPITEM2 (INNPACTO, in progress): development for industrial competitiveness in the productive stages of life of the metal-mechanic sector environment.
 PRODINTEC in working on a vision system for people detection in risk areas.

+At customer level, PRODINTEC is encouraged into the development of UAVs with military government companies.
 All these projects are related with the technologies of the challenge.

 PRODINTEC’s team is integrated by multidisciplinary engineers from mechatronics, telecommunications, industrial organization and manufacturing areas and complemented by scholarships with advanced studies in Automation Engineering and Industrial Computing.
 They will contribute with their experience and knowledge in robotics, machine vision, algorithmics, optimization processes, 3D reconstruction, mechatronics ... to achieve the challenge.